-'''

 Remark dotlp COS 1

 Marking:

-Remark DSCP af12
+Remark DSCP af12 '''

-'''

 Field Description User Defined Behavior Information User-defined behavior information.
 Behavior Traffic behavior name.
 Marking Information about traffic marking.
-Remark Type of precedence marked for traffic, which can be DSCP, IP precedence, dot1p (COS), qos local ID, local precedence, drop precedence, customer VLAN ID or service VLAN ID.
+Remark Type of precedence marked for traffic, which can be DSCP, IP precedence, dot1p (COS), local precedence, drop precedence, customer VLAN ID or service VLAN ID.
 For more information about these precedence types, see "Traffic behavior configuration commands."
 Accounting enable Class-based accounting mode.
 Committed Access Rate Information about the CAR action.
 Green Action Action to take on green packets, which can be pass or discard .
 Red Action Action to take on red packets, which can be pass or discard.
 Redirect enable Traffic redirecting configuration.
-Redirect type Traffic redirecting type, which can be redirecting traffic to the CPU or an interface.
-Redirect destination Destination for traffic redirecting, which can be an interface name or the CPU.
+Redirect type Traffic redirecting type, which can be redirecting traffic to the CPU, an interface, or the next hop.
+Redirect destination Destination for traffic redirecting, which can be an interface name, the next hop IP address, or the CPU.